-Across North America, government officials and community leaders have discovered a cost-effective new clean air solution that reduces excess smoke from old woodstoves and has a real impact on the lives of citizens by improving neighborhood air quality.
+Across North America, government officials and community leaders have discovered a cost-effective new clean air solution that reduces excess smoke from old, pre-1992 woodstoves and has a real impact on the lives of citizens by improving neighborhood air quality.

 The issue is simple.
 Pre-1992 wood stoves have limited controls on smoke emissions.
 In contrast, today’s modern stoves cut emissions by over 70 percent.
 In areas where there is a concentration of these older stoves and where conditions are right, smoke from these dirty stoves can cause an air quality problem.